-In principle, resolution authorities should have a view on whether the entities in scope of the BRRD and SRMR, articles 1 and 2 respectively, perform critical functions.
-To provide this view, banking groups will be required, in most cases, to report the critical functions templates at the level of the EU ultimate parent undertaking and at country level, for each country in which the banking group is incorporated, aggregating all the activities of entities within that country.
-In addition, further sub-consolidated reports may be required in some specific cases where in one country different sub-groups exist (e.g. operating under different brands and/or different business models).
-More granular information at the individual level will also sometimes be necessary to appropriately identify the legal entities providing critical functions.
+In addition, banking groups may be required to report the critical functions template at the level of the EU ultimate parent undertaking.
+Further sub-consolidated reports may be required in some specific cases where in one country different sub-groups exist (e.g. operating under different brands and/or different business models).
+More granular information at the individual level may also be considered necessary to appropriately identify the legal entities providing critical functions.
+Critical functions reports covering third countries (including third country branches) could also be required from institutions if this is deemed necessary by the IRT for the resolution planning process.

-Reporting is mandated only for the entities identified by resolution authorities as falling within the scope of this exercise.
-Institutions will receive instructions separately with regard to which entities this concerns and to the scope of consolidation.
+Reporting is mandated for each country and entity identified by resolution authorities as falling within the scope of this exercise.
+Institutions will receive instructions separately with regard to which entities this concerns and to the scope of consolidation or aggregation.